phuxuan2k3/Jayce/README.md

 # Page Folder Structure (Important)

+- Folder structure is a "tree".
+  - Each leaf folder contain **ONE** page component.
+  - Each parent folder contain **ONE or NONE** layout component.
+And all subfolders's pages or layouts will be that layout's child in the router.
+- There are 2 special folder:
-- "common" folder is for shared component across pages in the folder or components being used by the layout.
+  - "common" folder is for shared component in all subfolder's components (pages, layouts, or regular components).
+Ex: a/b/common => shared among components in a/b/...

-# More Information

-## API

-- **ONLY** use URL from the app/env.ts for consistency.
-- All baseQuery is in app/bases folder.
+  - "context" folder is only used for contexts (useContext API).
+And that context **can ONLY be provided** in the layout at the same level.
+Ex: a/b/context => provided in a/b/Layout.tsx.
+- Normal folder will have its name corresponding to its folder path to root. (see the Paths section below)
+  - If path using dynamic ID segment, uses \[id\] name for any segment.
+Ex: a/:testId => a >> [id]
+  - If path uses index attribute in router, use "index" name.
+Ex: a/ => a > index.

 ## Paths

-- All navigateion (using react-router) must use pre-defined path variable in src/router/paths.ts.
-DO NOT use hard-coded string.
+- Uses plural forms (has s/es) when access a resource type (tests, scenarios, ...).
+ONE resource = ONE parent folder.
+  - Uses dynamic path ID (:id) to access a resource's detail.
+  - If a resource is nested, add one more path segments.
+Ex: Tests has many Attempts => tests/attempts (accessing atttmepts resource).
+- Resource path **only** has layout, they **DO NOT** contain any pages.
+To access a page, use index in children (which means you want to get all resource of that type).
+- Action path shows what you what to do with that resource:
+  - tests/self => get self's tests
+  - tests/[id]/edit => edit a test
 - Dynamic paths are used with "in()" method (default is its dynamic segment, Ex: :testId).
 - "\_layout" paths is just an extra segment, and usally has a layout wrap all pages with deeper segments (but not always).
 Also called ROOT path.
 - If a page uses \_layout as its path, uses _index_ attribute of react-router.

+## Routing Component

+- Name must **follow folder structure**.
+Except for 2 special folder: \[id\] and index (applies for Page and Layout):
+  - \[id\]: uses singular (no s/es) form of the parent folder.
+Ex: tests > [id] => TestPage.tsx, tests > attempts > [id] => TestsAttemptPage.tsx (get attempt of any tests).
+  - index: don't add any path segment.
+Ex: tests > index => TestsPage.tsx

-## Paging
+### Paging

-- Page component must ends with Page, ex: LoginPage.tsx.
+- Name must ends with Page, ex: LoginPage.tsx.
-- Page components must be in the same folder of the page that uses it.
-  - If the component is shared across the page.
-Place it in "common" folder.
+- Page components can be shared in "common" folder.
-- Pages folder **FOLLOW the path structure**.
 - Prioritize using nested components, not pages.
 Only use page as a check point for user can navigate back.

-## Layout & Context
+### Layout

-- Layout component must ends with Layout, ex: NoAuthLayout.tsx.
+- Name must ends with Layout, ex: NoAuthLayout.tsx.
 - Layout not only for nested pages, but also contexts (useContext), and also handle role guarding routes.
-- Context can be placed the same level as layout in pages if the context is used for multiple pages.
-Then, they will provide the layout with their context.
+- **ONE parent** folder only has **ONE** layout.
+Leaf folder **DO NOT** have layout.

+# More Information

+## Paths

+- All navigateion (using react-router) must use pre-defined path variable in src/router/paths.ts.
+DO NOT use hard-coded string.

+## API

+- **ONLY** use URL from the app/env.ts for consistency.
+- All baseQuery is in app/bases folder.

 ## Features